Description

 In a nutshell

-Japanese ivy, Hedera rhombea 'Submarginata Arborescens', is a slow-growing ivy.
-Stems bear asymmetrical leaves mottled with dark green and gray-green.
+Japanese ivy, Hedera rhombea ‘Submarginata Arborescens’ is a slow-growing ivy.
+The stems bear asymmetrical leaves mottled with dark green and grey-green.

-It forms a small shrub with oval leaves that deserves to be placed in isolation in a pot or even in a rock garden.
+It forms a small shrub with oval leaves that deserves to be placed on its own in a pot or even in a rockery.

-It tolerates sun well, but we prefer part shade.
+It does well in the sun, but we prefer it in part shade.

 Botanical information